stroiman/respect/Documentation.md

 **Caution** When implementing this target, you can experience false positives.
 The tests are executed whenever a `.js` file has changed.
-And sometimes when the bucklescript build fails, it still touches some of the `.js` files, causing a test run to execute, when we don't want it to.
+And sometimes when the bucklescript build fails, it still touches some of the `.js` files, causing a test run to execute, but it's running on old files.

 ## Syntax